Ada40/fractal-harmonic-code/AUTHOR.md

 ### Open and Close Gate Adaptive Switching

-Adam Lehatchett is the inventor of **Open and Close Gate Adaptive Switching**, a revolutionary AI architecture that has found applications across multiple fields.
+Adam Lee Hatchett is the inventor of **Open and Close Gate Adaptive Switching**, a revolutionary AI architecture that has found applications across multiple fields.
 This adaptive switching mechanism enables AI systems to dynamically adjust their processing pathways based on input patterns, leading to more efficient and robust performance.

 **Applications:**
 - Pattern recognition systems